timosalm/devx-container-platform-workshop/workshop/content/exercises/knative.md

 clear: true
 ```

-There are several other configuration options to tweak the autoscaler available which we will not cover here, and the Knative Pod Autoscaler isn't the only autoscaler you can use with Knative Serving, it's just the one you get by default.
+There are several other configuration options to tweak the autoscaler available, which we will not cover here, and the Knative Pod Autoscaler isn't the only autoscaler you can use with Knative Serving, it's just the one you get by default.
 Out of the box, you can e.g. also use the Horizontal Pod Autoscaler (HPA), which is a subproject of the Kubernetes project.